Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes: Methodology

 \subsection{Estimating module relevance with only forward passes}

-We have motivated the setting of pruning a model that is so large (relative to the amount of memory available to the practitioner), such that we can only run forward passes through it.
-This means that we have to solve Equation \ref{eqn:problem_def} by relying on only evaluations of $U$, as opposed to gradient-based optimization with respect to $U$.
-A brute force approach would enumerate all members of $\mathcal{F}_{p}$, find their corresponding performances and pick the best one.
-Unfortunately, this would be computationally infeasible since $|\mathcal{F}_{p}|$ is combinatorial in the size of the model.\footnote{The typical fully connected (FC) sub-layer in an LLM has size $> 10^{4}$ units.
-Pruning just 1 of these FCs to 0.5 sparsity in this way requires evaluating over $\approx$ $10^{4} \choose 10^{3}$ subsets}.
+We specifically aim to develop an approach for pruning that only relies on computing the forward pass over the model.
+Thus, we must solve Eq~\ref{eqn:problem_def} using evaluations of $U$ rather than gradient-based optimization.
+A brute-force search over $\mathcal{F}_{p}$ is infeasible, as its size grows combinatorially with the model.
+For instance, pruning a single FC sub-layer in an LLM to 50\% sparsity requires evaluating $\approx$ $10^{4} \choose 10^{3}$ subsets.

-We propose a computationally tractable approach where we first perform a small number, $n$, of evaluations, where $n \ll |\mathcal{F}_{p}|$, to gather data for estimating the relevance of each module in $\mathbf{M}$ with respect to the metric $U$.
+We instead propose a computationally tractable approach where we first perform a small number, $n$, of evaluations, where $n \ll |\mathcal{F}_{p}|$, to gather data for estimating the relevance of each module in $\bm{M}$ with respect to the metric $U$.
 Upon carrying out this estimation, we can greedily choose the member of $\mathcal{F}_{p}$ that has the highest total module relevance.
-Specifically, let us assume that we have estimated $\mathbf{\beta} = \{\beta_i\}_{i \in [N]}$ to be the relevance of each of the $N$ modules.
-We can generate an approximate solution to Equation \ref{eqn:problem_def} as:
+Specifically, let us assume that we have estimated $\bm{\beta} = \{\beta_i\}_{i \in [N]}$ to be the relevance of each of the $N$ modules.
+We can generate an approximate solution to Equation \ref{eqn:problem_def} as: Eq.~\ref{eqn:approx} is easily solved by sorting $\beta_j$s and greedily selecting top modules until the constraint is met.
+This may slightly exceed the sparsity limit, but the overshoot is negligible since $s_i \ll (1 - p)D ~\forall~i$ in our settings.